AnuragSharma2011/servian-tech-challenge/README.md

 ## 2. Key Criteria considered -

-Must be able to start from a cloned git repo.
+- Must be able to start from a cloned git repo. <br />
-Must document any prerequisites clearly.
+- Must document any prerequisites clearly. <br />
-Must be contained within a GitHub repository.
+- Must be contained within a GitHub repository. <br />
-Must deploy via an automated process.
+- Must deploy via an automated process. <br />
-Must deploy infrastructure using code.
+- Must deploy infrastructure using code. <br />

 ## 3. New Files created to cater the solution are as below -